-Currently, the Board of Directors consists of six (6) members and may be changed by resolution of the Board of Directors.
-At the 2021 Annual Meeting, six (6) nominees will be elected as directors.
-All six (6) of the current members: Paul Galvin (Chairman of the Board), Christopher Melton, Yaniv Blumenfeld, Maggie Coleman, Joseph Safina and David Villarreal (Lead Independent Director) have been nominated by the Nominating, Environmental, Social and Corporate Governance Committee and the Board of Directors of SG Blocks for election as directors of SG Blocks at the 2021 Annual Meeting.
+At the 2022 Annual Meeting, five (5) nominees will be elected as directors.
+The following five (5) current members: Paul Galvin (Chairman of the Board), Christopher Melton, Yaniv Blumenfeld, Joseph Safina and David Villarreal (Lead Independent Director) have been nominated by the Nominating, Environmental, Social and Corporate Governance Committee and the Board of Directors of SG Blocks for election as directors of SG Blocks at the 2022 Annual Meeting.
 The Board of Directors believes that it is in the best interests of SG Blocks to elect the above-described nominees, each to serve as a director until the next annual meeting of stockholders and until his/her successor shall have been duly elected and qualified.
 All of the nominees have consented to being named in this proxy statement and to serve as a director if elected.
-At the time of the 2021 Annual Meeting, if any of the nominees named above is not available to serve as director (an event that the Board of Directors does not currently have any reason to anticipate), all proxies may be voted for any one or more other persons that the Board of Directors designates in their place.
+At the time of the 2022 Annual Meeting, if any of the nominees named above is not available to serve as director (an event that the Board of Directors does not currently have any reason to anticipate), all proxies may be voted for any one or more other persons that the Board of Directors designates in their place.
 It is the intention of the persons named as proxies to vote all shares of Common Stock for which they have been granted a proxy for the election of each of the nominees, each to serve as a director until the next annual meeting of stockholders and until his/her successor shall have been duly elected and qualified.
+Currently, the Board of Directors consists of six (6) members.
+Upon being informed that Maggie Coleman intends to retire from the Board of Directors effective as of October 1, 2022, we determined to reduce the size of the Board to five (5) directors, effective immediately after the 2022 Annual Meeting.